Gaurav05082002/PostgreSQL_GSOC/Final-Report.md

 |[Closed Issue: #783](https://github.com/cybertec-postgresql/pgwatch/issues/783)|some dashboards show "cannot cast jsonb null to type..." error|
 |[Closed Issue: #879](https://github.com/cybertec-postgresql/pgwatch/issues/879)|Docker-compose issues when building a project|

+### Future Works

+Fix the "Offline Nodes" panel in the "Global Health" dashboard, which currently outputs an error message (`relation "pgbouncer_stats" does not exist`) when no `pgbouncer` metrics are present in the data source.
+The solution involves adding a check to ensure that the `pgbouncer_stats` table exists before querying it and implementing error handling to prevent the dashboard from breaking when these metrics are unavailable.

+# Conclusion

+I am happy to have successfully achieved most of the goals set for this project.
+Working on this project has been an incredible learning experience.
+It has provided me with the opportunity to contribute to the open-source community, a space that initially felt overwhelming but now feels more approachable and clear.
+I’ve gained a deeper understanding of working on large codebases, tackling complex issues, and collaborating with talented individuals.

+The chance to participate in Google Summer of Code has been an invaluable opportunity.
+It allowed me to grow as a developer while contributing to an amazing organization.
+I am grateful for the opportunity to contribute to the community, which has been instrumental in my progress.

+I look forward to continuing to contribute and improving my skills as I further explore open-source development.
+# Acknowledgement

+I am deeply grateful to my mentors, **[Pavlo Golub](https://github.com/pashagolub)** and **[Rajiv Harlalka](https://github.com/rajivharlalka)**, for their unwavering support, insightful guidance, and encouragement throughout this project.
+Their expertise and patience have been invaluable in helping me overcome challenges and achieve the goals of this project.

+I would also like to thank the open-source community for being a constant source of inspiration and for providing valuable feedback and advice throughout the journey.

+Thanks to Google and the PostgreSQL community for offering me the incredible opportunity to contribute to this project.
+It has been an enriching learning experience, and I look forward to continuing my contributions to the open-source ecosystem in the future.